 Wasteland, Rishadan Port – Beating these type of cards is going to be more about your skill in legacy, and not so much about the matchup in particular.
 Some hints to beating these cards are fetching the basic lands if you can afford to.
 That is why it is there, but not all hands allow you to do this, so making this evaluation of when you can afford to will be key in beating Wasteland in all matchups that have it.
 Rishadan Port is less good and easier to beat because if the opponent is porting us then they aren’t playing any hate creatures and that is good for us.
 We can also afford to leave fetch lands untapped until the time we are going off to nullify Rishadan Port It can still be an effective form of disruption if we keep a land light hand or when combining it with Wasteland.

-Stoneforge Mystic, Umezawa's Jitte, Batterskull - This combination of cards allow Death and Taxes to win through an Empty the Warrens.
-They don't have to go wide with several creatures.
+Stoneforge Mystic, Umezawa’s Jitte, Batterskull – This combination of cards allow Death & Taxes to win through an Empty the Warrens.
+They don’t have to go wide with several creatures.
 They can just use these pieces of equipment to gain enough life to avoid dying.
 This is another reason that turn 2 is crucial.
-If we haven't cast Empty the Warrens before turn 3 then it gets much worse.
+If we haven’t cast Empty the Warrens before turn 3 then it gets much worse.

-Karn, the Great Creator, Teyo, the Shieldmage, Tomik, Distinguished Advokist - These are all the new cards that will be coming out in War of the Spark.
-I'm not sure if any or all will see play.
-It's very hard to tell and evaluating cards for eternal formats.
+Karn, the Great Creator, Teyo, the Shieldmage, Tomik, Distinguished Advokist – These are all the new cards that will be coming out in War of the Spark.
+I’m not sure if any or all will see play.
+It’s very hard to tell and evaluating cards for eternal formats.
 The bar is extremely high for a new card to make it into Legacy, but the first-week people enjoy trying out new cards and seeing what happens.
-I expect Death and Taxes to at least try out Tomik, Distinguished Advokist.
-Thankfully it's not that relevant against us, but it definitely impacts other major legacy decks, like Lands.
+I expect Death & Taxes to at least try out Tomik, Distinguished Advokist.
+Thankfully it’s not that relevant against us, but it definitely impacts other major legacy decks, like Lands.
 The other cards can be effective against Storm, but the problem is their mana cost.
 They are too high converted mana cost to be cast or good enough for Legacy, in my opinion, unless they are playing something like Ancient Tomb to help cast them sooner.
 If they do get played then at least we are already bringing in bounce spells against them.
 This is what makes bounce spells so good.
-No matter what hate permanents the opponent could have we always have access to a catch-all, so even if we get surprised by a card there's still an answer in our deck.
-It's always good to evaluate other cards and how they may impact us.
-I think this set the chances are low of Death and Taxes getting better hate permanent than what they already have, but the first week don't be too surprised if you play against any of these random cards.
+No matter what hate permanents the opponent could have we always have access to a catch-all, so even if we get surprised by a card there’s still an answer in our deck.
+It’s always good to evaluate other cards and how they may impact us.
+I think this set the chances are low of Death & Taxes getting better hate permanent than what they already have, but the first week don’t be too surprised if you play against any of these random cards.
 People will be playtesting new cards.

 - 4 Burning Wish